Managing comb keeps top bar hives workable. To manage top bar hive comb, a beekeeper must know how to:

 - marginally workable comb can be rotated into the honey storage area and harvested later

-- offending areas of a good comb can be cut out
+- offending areas can be cut out

 - is saving a comb worth the risk of a comb failure?